Actindo-AG/Documentation/POS/Operation/03_EditBillList.md

     > [Info] If you want to unassign the customer from the purchase, click the ![Delete](../../Assets/Icons/Trash01.png "[Delete]") (Delete) button to the right of the selected customer in the upper right corner of the bill list.

-## Assign a purchase to an existing customer via barcode scan
+## Assign a purchase via customer number

-Assign the current purchase to a registered customer, who has a customer or a member card.
+Assign the current purchase to a registered customer, who has a customer or a member card, on which the customer number is printed.

 Alternatively, you can search for the customer name, see [Assign a purchase to an existing customer](#assign-a-purchase-to-an-existing-customer).